-OSH does not expect or intend for the training of MPID inspectors to supersede or supplant OSH expertise.
+It is neither the expectation nor the desire of OSHNC's that the training for MPID inspectors would supersede or supplant OSHNC expertise.
 MPID inspectors will be trained in the manner and to the degree established under Section VI of this agreement.
-MPID inspectors will be trained to recognize serious workplace hazards, take local action when possible, and refer serious workplace hazards to OSH (See Appendix for examples), when necessary.
-Such referrals will be made for work sites where MPID inspectors are present and plant/establishment management is unwilling to properly correct identified hazards.
+MPID inspectors will be trained to recognize, take local action when possible, and refer serious workplace hazards (see appendix for examples) when necessary.
+Such referrals shall be made for work sites where MPID inspectors are present and plant management is unwilling to properly correct identified hazards.